Adult Eye Exams

 Compile a complete list of medications, including over-the-counter supplements and eye drops.
 Many medications can affect vision or eye pressure, and some may interact with eye drops used during your examination.
 Additionally, gather information about any recent changes in your vision, eye discomfort, or concerns you would like to discuss.

 Plan for pupil dilation during your comprehensive exam.
-While not always necessary, dilation provides the most thorough view of your retina and is particularly important for adults over 40 years old.
+While not always necessary, dilation provides the most thorough view of your retina.
 Bring sunglasses for comfort after your appointment, and consider arranging alternative transportation if you’re concerned about driving with dilated pupils.

 Schedule Your Adult Eye Exam at Vision Source Mandan